 - Approve policy direction and plans of standing and ad hoc committees.

 - OAN and SLT member recruitment, ensuring that the perspectives of major Afterschool stakeholders and policymakers are represented in membership and on the SLT.

 - Develop or approve strategic communications and marketing strategies

 - Identify, with input from members and other coalitions, topics and content for OAN SLT meeting agendas, OAN membership meetings and/or new policy items of note.

 - Based on committee, as-hoc or other progress, new information or learning the SLT may redirect or modify activity and may change the priorities at any time within funding guidelines / stipulations.

 - Establish and monitor the formal understanding of the relationship and responsibilities with OAN’s fiscal sponsor.

 - Establish organizational evaluation/review criteria and conduct annual evaluation.

 OAN Members are encouraged to join governance committees.
-Contact Nichelle Shaskus, Director, for information about current committee openings.
+Contact OAN for more information.